Sarah Ruhl

-Biography

-Early life
+Life

 Ruhl was born in Wilmette, Illinois.
-Her mother, Kathleen Ruhl, studied theater at Smith College and earned a Ph.D. in Language, Literacy, and Rhetoric from the University of Illinois and became an English teacher, as well as an actress and a theatre director.
-Her father, Patrick Ruhl, became a marketer of toys, with an appreciation for literature and music.
+Her mother, Kathleen Ruhl, studied theater at Smith College, earned a Ph.D. in Language, Literacy, and Rhetoric from the University of Illinois, and became an English teacher, as well as an actor and a theatre director.
+Her father, Patrick Ruhl, became a marketer of toys.
 Her older sister, Kate, is a psychiatrist.

 Beginning in the fourth grade, Ruhl received dramatic training at the Piven Theatre Workshop, in Evanston, Illinois.
-On the occasion of a 2015 production at Piven of her Melancholy Play, Ruhl credited the institution with teaching her about the role of language and narration in theater.
+Piven later produced her Melancholy Play in 2015.
 Ruhl attended Interlochen Arts Camp for several summers in her youth.

-When Ruhl was twenty, in August 1994, her father died of cancer after fighting the disease for two years, an event that would have a profound impact on her and her art.
+When Ruhl was twenty, in August 1994, her father died of cancer after fighting the disease for two years, which had a profound impact on her and her art.
 Ruhl had intended to become a poet, but after she studied under Paula Vogel at Brown University, she was persuaded to switch to playwriting.
 Her first play was The Dog Play, written in 1995 for one of Vogel's classes.
 She graduated from Brown University with a Bachelor of Arts in English (1997), with her undergraduate work including a year spent at Pembroke College, Oxford.
-She worked a variety of jobs for the next two years, including teaching arts education in public schools, before returning to Brown for her Master of Fine Arts in Playwriting (2001).
+She worked a variety of jobs for the next two years, including teaching art in public schools, before returning to Brown for her Master of Fine Arts in Playwriting (2001).

 Sarah Ruhl currently teaches at the David Geffen School of Drama at Yale University and lives in Brooklyn with her family.